 - Understand the dangerous impact of remaining unaware of your cultural conditioning (and how to become more aware)

+How To Have A Transformative Travel Experience [Video]Prefer Video?
+Watch the Facebook Live version of the interview above!
+By the way, I go live regularly with travelers who have inspiring stories to tell.
+If you’d like to get updated on future Facebook Live events, click here to join my email list.
 You’ll snag my #BeyondTheGuidebook newsletter — full of stories and ideas for having unique travel adventures — as well as updates on fun online and offline events for travelers.

 Intercultural Learning & Immersive Travel Q&A